shahzeb-akhtar/Rank_Compare/README.md

-# Compare Rank of 2 sets of data
+# Create a Rank Chart
+This project creates an interactive rank comparison chart

 ## Table of Contents
 <ol>